 Biomass energy is harnessed by using the following methods.

-In thermochemical reaction, organic biomass is transmitting into valuable or convenient form at different pressure & temperature.
+In thermochemical reactions, organic biomass is transmitted into valuable or convenient forms at different pressure & temperature.
 These products are liquid fuels, residues & products.
-Gasification & pyrolysis are the two main processes using for thermochemical conversion.
+Gasification & pyrolysis are the two main processes used for thermochemical conversion.

 It is a process of converting biomass into hydrogen (H2), Carbon Dioxide (CO2) & Carbon Monoxide (CO).
 It happens at a temperature higher than 700-degree Celsius & in presence of Oxygen & Air.
 This mixture is known as producer gas (syngas).
 If biomass using as a fuel, then it is a renewable energy source.

 The main advantage of the gasification process using syngas (producer gas) is that it is more efficient than the direct conversion process.
-Syngas is getting transform at a high temperature in the gas engine.
+Syngas is getting transformed at a high temperature in the gas engine.

 In this process, heating biomass in a closed vessel at a temperature between 400 to 900 degrees Celsius.
 This heating happens in the absence of air or oxygen.
 It produces liquid, solids & gases.

 The process of biochemical conversion of biomass makes use of the metabolic action of microbial organisms on biomass to produce liquid & gas fuels.
 The biochemical process gets divided into three processes.

 Fermentation is the process of decomposition of complex molecules of the organic compound under the influence of microorganisms like yeast, bacteria & enzymes.
 It is a process of drawing out the energy from carbohydrates without the presence of oxygen.

-A human being is using this process for many decades.
-An example of the fermentation process is the conversion of grains & sugar crops into ethanol & carbon dioxide with the yeast.
+Human beings is using this process for many decades.
+An example of the fermentation process is the conversion of grains & sugar crops into ethanol & carbon dioxide with yeast.

-The fermentation process is for preserving all kinds of pickles, yogurt & making wines & bears.
+The fermentation process is for preserving all kinds of pickles, and yogurt & making wines & bears.

 Anaerobic digestion is the process of converting wet biomass & animal waste into biogas through the action of anaerobic bacteria.
-The use of this process in some industries for energy production from waste.
-Anaerobic digestion occurs naturally in some of the places like in dunk of the soil & ocean basin.
+The use of this process in some industries is for energy production from waste.
+Anaerobic digestion occurs naturally in some the places like in the dunk of the soil & ocean basin.